mcalthrop/js-basics/VARIABLES.md

 - when passed by _value_ the original variable will not be modifiable
 - but when passed by _reference_, any changes made to the variable within the function will also be made to the variable passed in

-We can define function that mutates each parameter passed in &ndash; this will help us find out which data types are passed by value, and which by reference:
+We can define function that mutates each parameter passed in:

 ``` js
 function updateVariables(bool, str, num, obj, arr, fun) {